silverbulletmd/silverbullet/README.md

 # SilverBullet
 SilverBullet aims to be your **workshop for the mind**: a creative space where you collect, create and expand your personal knowledge, while also letting you constantly evolve the tools you use to do so.

 While you _can_ use SilverBullet as a simple note taking application that stores notes in plain markdown files on disk, it becomes truly powerful in the hands of more technical power users.
-By leveraging metadata annotations, its Objects infrastructure, [[Live Queries]] and [[Live Templates]], SilverBullet becomes a powerful _end-user programming tool_, enabling you to quickly develop various types of ad-hoc knowledge applications.
+By leveraging metadata annotations, its Objects infrastructure, Live Queries and Live Templates, SilverBullet becomes a powerful _end-user programming tool_, enabling you to quickly develop various types of ad-hoc knowledge applications.

 SilverBullet is implemented as an open-source, self-hosted, offline-capable web application.